tomaskraus/jsit/README.md

 END | failed tests: [0] | total tests: [3]
 ```

-Some interesting things in `MyMath.js` test source:
+Some interesting things in `MyMath.js` test source affects the test output:

 - a string written after the `//:::` test header, is shown in the test output
 - if there is a line comment at the end of the test line, only that comment will be shown fotr that line in the test output